binn1e/tweet-blender/README.md

 A Python script that :

-1. Reports basics and funny stats about your Twitter usage over a specifiable period
+1. Reports quirky stats about your Twitter usage over a specifiable period
 2. Allows you to sort and export your tweets using advanced content and date filtering

 ##usage